bjornarprytz/discovery/readme.md

 - Tweak quest duration, so it's not as correlated to word length

 - UI
+  - Skippable "Dead end" screen: Any key to speed up time
+  - Back button in settings
   - Credits autoscroll
-  - Back button in settings
-  - Leaderboard
-    - Mini-/maximize
-    - Switch between (Friends / Around user)
-  - Skippable "Dead end" screen: Any key to speed up time

   - Polish buttons

 - Music?
   - Game
   - Menus